– Nissan Kicks compact SUV is reported to launch in late 2018.

 |Gearbox||5-speed MT||6-speed MT|

-In the Brazilian market, the Kicks is offered with a new-generation 1.6-litre, 16V engine benefited with Flex Start System.
+For the Brazilian market, the Kicks has been made available with a new-generation 1.6-litre, 16V engine benefited with Flex Start System.
 This flex-fuel (petrol/ethanol) motor is claimed to be designed with a special piston coating that not only makes it lightweight, but reduces friction as well.
-It delivers a maximum power output of the unit stand at 114bhp.
+The power output of the unit stand at 114bhp.
 Nissan offers two transmissions on the SUV carline – a 5-speed manual and a new-gen XTRONIC CVT (continuously variable transmission).

-In India, the Nissan Kicks will be positioned against the Hyundai Creta.
-With competitive pricing, this new SUV will also take on the top-end variants of the Tata Nexon, Maruti Vitara Brezza and Ford EcoSport.
-So there is a very high possibility that the Nissan Kicks could be priced competitively to take a lead over its rivals.
+In India, the Nissan Kicks will take head-to-head against the Hyundai Creta.
+Expected to come with competitive pricing, this new SUV will also impact sales of the high-end variants of the Tata Nexon, Maruti Vitara Brezza and Ford EcoSport.
+So there is a very high possibility that the Nissan Kicks could be priced quite aggressive to take a lead over its rivals.
 Read: New Nissan Sunny – All You Need To Know

-Nissan’s new entrant in the compact SUV segment will directly challenge the Hyundai Creta, which is currently dominating the segment.
-Sits above 4 meter in length, the new Nissan Kicks is expected to be priced slightly lesser than the Creta.
-It will share its engine specs and platform with the Captur crossover.
-While the Creta is available with 3 engine options – 1.4-litre diesel, 1.6-litre diesel and 1.6-litre petrol, the Kicks will come with 1.5-litre diesel and petrol engines.
+Nissan’s new entrant in the compact SUV segment will be stacked up against the Hyundai Creta, which is currently dominating the segment.
+Measuring over 4 meter in length, the new Nissan Kicks is likely to be slightly more affordable offering than the Creta.
+The SUV will share its platform and engine setup with the Captur crossover.
+While the Creta is available with three powertrains – 1.4-litre diesel, 1.6-litre diesel and 1.6-litre petrol, the Nissan Kicks will come with 1.5-litre diesel and petrol engine options.